"QUALITY LEGAL SERVICES at AFFORDABLE PRICES"

 parent;

-sexually exploited by another person and if the child's parent is unwilling or unable to
+sexually exploited by another person and if the child's parent is unwilling

 protect the child;